AllenNeuralDynamics/Aind.Physiology.Fip/README.md

 2. UV LED (415nm) excitation -> Green CMOS camera captures isosbestic signal
 3. Yellow LED (560nm) excitation -> Red CMOS camera captures signal from RFP-based sensors

-This cycling occurs at 60 Hz (effectively 20 Hz per excitation channel), allowing near-simultaneous measurement of multiple signals while preventing crosstalk between channels.
+This cycling occurs at 60 Hz, allowing near-simultaneous measurement of multiple signals while preventing crosstalk between channels.
 Each LED is activated in sequence and cameras are synchronized to capture data only during their respective LED's ON period.

 ## Installation
 1. Arduino/Teensy